compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 1. Tap on `Add document`.
 1. Using the filepicker, select the document you want to add.
 1. Your document is now a part of your project.
+1. You can retrieve it in the `Imported` documents.

 #### Paste an image